How To Prep for Anal Sex: A Step-by-Step Guide

 While anal sex prep is important, so is aftercare.

 Aftercare is the emotional and/or physical care provided to one or both partners after an intimate experience like anal sex.
-What you do to express this care is totally up to you, but can include simple gestures like:
+What you do to express this care is totally up to you, but it can include simple gestures like:

 • Checking in